 Why Do I Cry After Acupuncture?

 In Traditional Chinese Medicine, the Lung meridian is associated with grief, and when stimulated, it can bring up deep-seated emotions.
-Crying is a beneficial response, helping the body release tension and achieve emotional balance.
+Crying during or after acupuncture can be a sign of deep healing.
+It allows the body to release tension, process unresolved emotions, and restore emotional balance.
+Many people report feeling lighter, calmer, and more at peace after experiencing this reaction.

 Why Am I So Angry After Acupuncture?